 You can even use frozen cherries!
 In fact, you can even leave them frozen to keep things easy. - Milk – Whole and 2% both work, but avoid using skim or nonfat milk.
 The fat is really necessary to create a good rise in the dough.

-Non-dairy milk alternatives like almond milk probably won’t work.
+Non-dairy milk alternatives, like almond milk, probably won’t work.
 However, coconut milk, which has a high fat content, should work well.
-Keep in mind though… We haven’t tested this cobbler recipe using coconut milk. - Bisquick Mix – Regular, Heart-Healthy, and Gluten-Free versions all work well.
-If you don’t have any on hand, or you want to avoid buying it, it is super simple to make at home.
-See our instructions below.
+Keep in mind though… We haven’t tested this recipe using coconut milk. - Bisquick Mix – Regular, Heart-Healthy, and Gluten-Free versions all work well.
+If you’re unfamiliar with Bisquick, make sure to read our post, What is Bisquick? and if you don’t have any on hand, or want to avoid buying it, it is super simple to make at home.
+You’ll find the complete instructions in our what to make with Bisquick.

 Fruit Cobbler Recipe Tips